Allocation of Faculty Positions

 committee usually includes the Area Chair, the department chair (who usually

-serves as chair), continuing full-time Faculty members in the department, a
+serves as chair of the search committee), continuing full-time Faculty members in the department, a

 Faculty member from a different department in the same area, a Faculty member